 11 Toxic Ingredients Banned in the EU, but not in the USA

-Formaldehyde: “Formaldehyde,” you may say.
-“Isn’t that the stuff they used to preserve the frog I dissected in 10th grade bio?”
+“Formaldehyde,” you may say.
+“Isn’t that the stuff they used to preserve the frog I dissected in 10th-grade bio?”
 Why yes, yes it is!
 You’ll find formaldehyde most commonly in hair straightening treatments, as well as some nail polish and eyelash glue.
-It’s legal to include in US made cosmetics, however it is banned in Europe.
+It’s legal to include in US-made cosmetics, however, it is banned in Europe.
 It’s a known carcinogen and can cause breathing issues.

-Triclosan: Think about the last time you (or your child) took antibiotics.
+Think about the last time you (or your child) took antibiotics.
 They worked great, right?
 Well, they may not be as effective next time if triclosan continues to be found in US products.
-This ingredient may be a part of the rise of antibiotic resistant bacteria – a very, very scary thought.
+This ingredient may be a part of the rise of antibiotic-resistant bacteria – a very, very scary thought.
 Steer clear of this ingredient in soaps and toothpastes.

-Talc: Talc shows up in cosmetics and hair care products that help get rid of oil (dry shampoo, powdered makeup, deodorants and even baby powder).
-While it’s great at getting rid of grease, it’s also quite good at containing asbestos and increasing your risk of lung growths and mesothelioma.
-While there is strict quality control on talc in the United States, it’s much safer to take the route the EU chose and avoid it altogether.
+Talc shows up in cosmetics and hair care products that help get rid of oil (dry shampoo, powdered makeup, deodorants, and even baby powder).
+While it’s great at getting rid of grease, it’s also quite good at containing asbestos and increasing your risk of lung growth and mesothelioma.
+While there is strict quality control on talc in the United States, it’s much safer to take the route the EU chose and avoid it in many cases.